CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 See [Creating a public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
 The Terraform configuration will create a few subdomain routes on this url.

-Next, the `infrastructure` repo and open it in your favorite editor.
-We will be working out of the `aws/` directory.
+Next, clone the `infrastructure` repo and open it in your favorite editor.
+We will be working out of the `aws/catena-core/` directory.

 ```bash
 git clone git@github.com:CatenaTools/infrastructure.git